Roe talks importance of education at Springfield area elementary school event

 The 2006-07 Tigers also pulled a first in Conference USA history.
 Memphis posted a perfect 16-0 regular season mark and captured the league's postseason tournament.
 The Tigers were the second squad in C-USA history to go 16-0 in the regular season as Cincinnati did so in 1999-2000.
 That Bearcat team, though, did not win the Conference USA Tournament title.
 The Tigers received a No. 2 seed in the NCAA Tournament and finished in the top 10 in both national polls (No. 5/AP; No. 7/ESPN-USA Today).

 Prior to joining Calipari's staff, Kellogg spent one season at Youngstown State.
-In his lone year at Youngstown State, Kellogg was a member of a coaching staff led by former UMass assistant John Robic that re-energized a community about Penguin basketball.
-Youngstown State finished fourth in the Mid-Continent Conference regular season standings, but were in first place in the league before losing their top scorer, Elmer Brown, with seven games left in the regular season.
-Youngstown State signed a freshman class which included three top-100 recruits during Kellogg's tenure.
+In his lone year at Youngstown State, Kellogg was a member of a coaching staff led by former UMass assistant John Robic that rallied a community around Penguin basketball.
+Youngstown State finished fourth in the Mid-Continent Conference regular season standings, despite the absence of leading scorer Elmer Brown for the final seven games of the regular season.
+Youngstown State signed a freshman class that included three top-100 recruits during Kellogg's tenure.

 Kellogg joined the Youngstown State staff after two seasons at George Mason University in Fairfax, Va., where he worked for Jim Larranaga.
-The Patriots posted a 19-11 record during the 1998-99 season, captured both the Colonial Athletic Association regular-season and tournament championships and earned an automatic bid to the 1999 NCAA Tournament.
+The Patriots posted a 19-11 record during the 1998-99 season, captured the Colonial Athletic Association regular season and tournament championships and earned an automatic bid to the 1999 NCAA Tournament.

-Kellogg began his coaching career at his alma mater.
-He was a graduate assistant and part-time radio broadcaster at UMass for the 1996-97 season.
-Kellogg also played a season with the Connecticut Skyhawks in the United States Basketball League in 1995.
+Kellogg played his high school basketball at Springfield Cathedral where he was a two-time Massachusetts All-State player and McDonald's All-America Honorable Mention.
+Following graduation from UMass, Kellogg pursued professional basketball before he began his coaching career at his alma mater.
+He was a graduate assistant and part-time radio broadcaster at UMass for the 1996-97 season after he played a season with the Connecticut Skyhawks in the United States Basketball League in 1995.

-Kellogg, 39 (born June 20, 1973), is a 1995 graduate of Massachusetts with a degree in Real Estate/Finance.
-In May of 2005, he married Nicole Flory, who graduated from UMass in 1997.
-The couple welcomed their first child Maximus Antonio Kellogg on April 28, 2008 (five days after he was hired at UMass).
-Kellogg's parents George and Ruth Kellogg currently reside in Belchertown, Mass.
+Kellogg, 42, is a 1995 graduate of the University of Massachusetts with a degree in real estate and finance.
+In May 2005, he married Nicole Flory, who graduated from UMass in 1997.
+The couple has one son, Max, while Kellogg's parents, George and Ruth, still reside locally in Belchertown, Mass.

 THE DEREK KELLOGG FILE